Woods26/fillTree/README.md

                         path to newick tree file
 ```

-Note: if OUTPUT_PATH directory is empty or non-existant it will be used, therwise an adjacent directory will be created with an auto incrementing suffix such as `_01`.
+Note: if OUTPUT_PATH directory is empty or non-existant it will be used/created, otherwise an adjacent directory will be created with an automatically incrementing suffix such as `_01`.

 ## Logs